project-gemmi/gemmi/docs/hkl.rst

   >>> batch.floats[36:38]  # start and end of phi
   [80.0, 80.5]

-One pecularity of the MTZ format is that instead of the original Miller indices it stores indices of the equivalent reflection in the ASU
+One peculiarity of the MTZ format is that instead of the original Miller indices it stores indices of the equivalent reflection in the ASU
 + the index of the symmetry operation that transforms the former to the latter.
 It can be useful to switch between the two: